Bat Watching Guide

 The best predictor of spectacular, early emergences is hot, dry weather.
 Great viewing opportunities are most likely during spring migration from mid-March to mid-April and as bat pups are learning to fly in late July, continuing through August.

 Emergences will occur every night during spring and summer, normally within 30 minutes of sundown, before in hot, dry weather, but up to 40 minutes after in cooler, damp weather.
-Austin sunset times for August are available here.
+Austin sunset times are available here.

 Depending on weather, good emergences may be seen as late as early October.